EM-Based Smooth Graphon Estimation Using Bayesian and Spline-Based Approaches: Introduction

-Graphon estimates for modeling network data have recently found attention in the statistical literature.
-Graphons can be related to ERGMs, at least for simple statistics like two-star or triangles, as shown in \cite{DiacChat:13}. \cite{He:15} make use of this connection and propose to use asymptotic properties of graphons to derive estimates in high dimensional ERGMs. \cite{WolfeOl:13} and \cite{Yangetal:14} discuss non-parametric estimation of graphons including tests on the validity of prespecified graphon shapes, see also \cite{ChAir:14} or \cite{Airoldi:13}. \cite{Gao:15} discuss optimal graphon estimation in stochastic block models, \cite{WolfeOl:14} propose histogram estimates.
+Graphon estimation for modeling network data has recently found attention in the statistical literature.
+A general discussion is given in \cite{Orbanz:14} and \cite{graphon:20} recently launched an \texttt{R} package for graphon estimation.
+Graphons can be related to ERGMs, at least for simple statistics like two-star or triangles, as shown in \cite{DiacChat:13}. \cite{He:15} make use of this connection and propose to use asymptotic properties of graphons to derive estimates in high dimensional ERGMs.
+Moreover, graphon models can be seen as a generalized model class which also includes SBMs and latent space models (e.g.\ see \citeauthor{Bickel:11}, \citeyear{Bickel:11}). \cite{WolfeOl:13} and \cite{Yangetal:14} discuss non-parametric estimation of graphons including tests on the validity of prespecified graphon shapes, see also \cite{ChAir:14}, \cite{Airoldi:13} or \cite{WolfeOl:14}.
+One of the most propagated strategies in the graphon estimation literature is to approximate the graphon through a SBM, see \cite{Choi:14}, \cite{Choi:17} or \cite{Klopp:17}. \citeauthor{Gao:15a}\ (2015a) discuss optimal graphon estimation for the SBM approximation.
+SBMs are, however, by definition discontinuous models, meaning that the corresponding graphon function is discontinuous and hence not smooth.
+In this paper, in contrast, we focus on smooth and hence continuous graphon functions.
 For a general discussion on graphons we refer to \cite{Bor:08}, \cite{lovasz:12}, \cite{Diac:08} or \cite{Bick:09}.
-In this paper we propose to use penalized linear B-splines for graphon estimation.
-This borrows ideas suggested in \cite{Kauermann:13} for copula estimation, since B-splines easily allow to accommodate side constraints such as (\ref{eq:g}) for the resulting estimate.
-This in contrast is difficult to accommodate in histogram or kernel based estimation.
-Penalized estimation with B-splines has thereby a long standing tradition in smooth estimation, starting with \cite{Eilers:96} and \citeauthor{Ruppert:09} (\citeyear{Ruppert:03}, \citeyear{Ruppert:09}), see also \cite{Wood:17}.
-We extend the idea here to graphon estimation.

-Smooth estimation is carried out over the unit square considering $U_i$ as given for $i=1,\ldots,N$.
-However, quantities $U_i$ are latent and the common approach in graphon estimation is to use the ordered network matrix $\bY$.
-Ordering refers to the degree of the nodes so that $degree(i) \leq degree(j)$ of $i < j$, where $degree(i) = \sum_{j\neq i} Y_{ij}$.
-The underlying reasoning for the ordering is to make the graphon estimate unique reflecting that the (asymptotic) degree distribution $g()$ in (\ref{eq:g}) is monotone.
-Note that taking (\ref{eq:grm}) with $\bU = \bu$ being a sample from (\ref{eq:us}) we have